department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 ## Which DBQ conditions need a VA provider review?

-Evaluations for some conditions require special training, equipment, or testing.
-A private health care provider typically can’t handle these, so we require that a VA provider perform these medical examinations:
+**Evaluations for some conditions require special training, equipment, or testing.
+A private health care provider typically can’t handle these, so we require that a VA provider perform these medical examinations:**

+-	Initial examination for posttraumatic stress disorder (PTSD)
+-	Hearing loss and tinnitus
+-	Residuals of traumatic brain injury
+-	Cold injury residuals
+-	Prisoner of War examination protocol
+-	Gulf War medical examination
+-	General medical examination for compensation purposes

+## Do I have to use DBQs to submit my claim?

+No. But DBQs give us all the information we need about disability conditions.
+If your health care provider completes a DBQ instead of writing a long summary, it can speed up the claim decision.
+But using the DBQs is not mandatory.

+## How do I find and submit a DBQ form?

+We have DBQs that cover more than 70 conditions.
+When you find the DBQ that’s related to your condition, simply print it out and take it with you to your health care provider appointment.
+[Read the full list of DBQ forms](https://www.benefits.va.gov/COMPENSATION/dbq_listbysymptom.asp)

+**After completing the DBQ form, you or your provider can send the completed form to us.
+You or your provider can:**

+- Fax the form to us.
+Find your regional office’s fax number.
+-	Mail the form to us.
+The address is: